 There are no specific records to show which urban cluster in the north started the private publishing phenomena, but it would seem to have been kick-started by the appearance of Ms Talatu Wada Ahmed's Rabin Raina - a series of three similarly titled, but unrelated novels, privately printed in Zaria from 1985 to 1988.
 The three Rabin Raina novels were seminal for many reasons.
-Not only were they the first by a Muslim Hausa woman (and a graduate with a degree in Biology) since Hafsat AbdulWaheed prize winning So Aljannar Duniya, but they also set the tune for the battle cry of Muslim Hausa womanism- which as Alice Walker explains, is a woman displaying "outrageous, audacious, courageous or willful behaviour.
-Wanting to know more and in greater depth than is considered "good" for one"-by encouraging, quite forcefully, the idea of Muslim Hausa woman's contemporary western education.
+Not only were they the first by a Muslim Hausa woman (and a graduate with a degree in Biology) since Hafsat AbdulWaheed prize winning So Aljannar Duniya, but they also set the tune for the battle cry of Muslim Hausa womanism - which as Alice Walker explains, is a woman displaying "outrageous, audacious, courageous or willful behaviour.
+Wanting to know more and in greater depth than is considered "good" for one" (Walker 1984: xi-xii) by encouraging, quite forcefully, the idea of Muslim Hausa woman's contemporary western education.

-Hitherto the cultural perception of an educated girl in the Muslim Hausa society was generally unfavorable: educated girls are seen as immoral, wayward, and impertinent.
-To avoid girls committing embarrassing and immoral acts, more often than not parents were eager to see that their daughters get married as soon as they are biologically mature, regardless of their level of education; if at all they did get to attend the school.
-Thus pulling girls out of school to marry them off was a common occurrence.
-Each of female protagonists in the three novels in Plate 3 displayed such outrageous (to her traditional mindset) behavior.
+Hitherto the cultural perception of an educated girl in the Muslim Hausa society was generally unfavourable: educated girls were perceived as wayward and impertinent.
+To avoid girls committing embarrassing and immoral acts, more often than not parents were eager to see that their daughters get married as soon as they are biologically mature, regardless of their level of education; if at all they did get to attend school.
+Thus, pulling girls out of school to marry them off was a common occurrence.
+Each of the female protagonists in the early novels written by Hausa women displayed such outrageous (to her traditional mind-set) behaviour.

-In Rabin Raina I (1985), the father of the heroine refused to allow her to even have a boyfriend while still in a lower level form of education; insisting that all matters and affairs of the heart should wait until she finishes her schooling.
-Further, not only are the parents of the heroine pro-education, so is also her suitor, who while pursuing his own medical degree program in Britain, insists on his fiancée getting to at least (the then) five year secondary school (so that they actually finished their programs together).
+In Rabin Raina I (1985), the father of the hero refused to allow her to even have a boyfriend while still in a lower level form of education; insisting that all matters and affairs of the heart should wait until she finishes her schooling.
+Furthermore, not only are the parents of the heroine pro-education, so is also her suitor, who while pursuing his own medical degree program in Britain, insists on his fiancée obtaining high school education (so that they actually finished their programs together).
 Even the cover of the novel is anti-authority: showing a couple in a tender moment; the man clearly wearing western dressing (and looking more like a Hindi film star) kissing the hand of the girl.